Artificial intelligence was first invented in the 1950s and in the time since its birth,…

 Artificial intelligence (AI) is set to revolutionize the insurance industry and it is coming to every carrier, agency and policyholder.
 AI, at its most basic understanding, is the mimicking of human behavior:

 This definition is simple enough to understand.
-Where things really take of is when the complexity within these elemental skills increases or in multiple combinations of the elements where we begin to understand how AI’s application can be something that jumps out of the lab and into live applications to solve real-world problems.
-Up until recently artificial intelligence and its children, machine learning, natural language processing and cognitive computer have been more science fiction that day-to-day life.
+Where things really take off is when the complexity within these elemental skills increases or in the combination of these elements.
+Then we begin to understand how AI’s application can be something that jumps out of the lab and into live applications to solve real-world problems.
+Until recently artificial intelligence and its children, machine learning, natural language processing and cognitive computing have been more science fiction that a part of our day-to-day life.
 It has lived mostly in research labs since the 40’s.
-Now it has come to practical applications in the workplace.
+Now it has come to have practical applications in the workplace.

 The competitive landscape has gotten hotter with all of the new technologies giving one company an edge on its adversaries.
 This most recent wave of innovation is putting the customer squarely in the center.
 And policyholders, especially younger, technology-adept customers, are embracing the changes.

 The most obvious examples of artificial intelligence in insurance is the rapid spread of smart automation in customer communications.
 These AI virtual agents for insurance take care of some of the most frequent, routine customer service calls.
 But less known are the ways artificial intelligence is being introduced to the insurance organization.
 Many applications are available or in the works already:

 These smart systems are quickly developing the ability to detect event the subtlest signs of fraud, help design new insurance products, perform advanced modeling of risk, and assist with optimizing pricing strategies.
 Pairing these skills with the increase in the amount of data collected from wearable devices and sensors in our phones, homes and cars, the insurance industry can look forward to having access to insights into their business and their insureds unrivaled with our current tools.
 And this data will be arriving moments after events occur, not weeks or months later.